Can I Keep My Home After Filing Bankruptcy?

 However, if your income will not allow you to make your mortgage payments, the bank may eventually foreclose on your home.
 Bankruptcy filers in this situation must carefully consider whether they want to keep their home, since bankruptcy gives them a unique opportunity to just walk away from the house and mortgage with no additional consequences, in most cases.
 It may also be easier to get your financial life under control if you are not burdened by large monthly mortgage payments.

 If you're caught in a financial tailspin, it can seem like there is no way to improve your situation.
-A professional can help you identify the right steps to take using their knowledge of the law and the details of your individual situation, even if you're facing the prospect of losing your home.
+A professional can help you identify the right steps to take, even if you're facing the prospect of losing your home.
 Contact a local bankruptcy attorney, who can help develop a personal plan to get your balance sheet back out of the red.